Tyrant: Athens

 Athens hosted its tyrants late in the Archaic period.
-In Athens, the inhabitants first gave the title of tyrant to Peisistratos (a relative of Solon, the Athenian lawgiver) who succeeded in 546 BC, after two failed attempts, to install himself as tyrant.
+In Athens, the inhabitants first gave the title of tyrant to Peisistratos (a relative of Solon, the Athenian lawgiver) who, after two failed attempts, in 546 BC succeeded in installing himself as tyrant.
 Supported by the prosperity of the peasantry and landowning interests of the plain, which was prospering from the rise of olive oil exports, as well as his clients from Marathon, he managed to achieve absolute power.
-Through an ambitious program of public works, which included fostering the state cult of Athena; encouraging the creation of festivals; supporting the Panathenaic Games in which prizes were jars of olive oil; and supporting the Dionysia (ultimately leading to the development of Athenian drama), Peisistratos managed to maintain his personal popularity.
+Through an ambitious program of public works, which included fostering the state cult of Athena; encouraging the creation of festivals; supporting the Panathenaic Games in which prizes were jars of olive oil; and supporting the Dionysia (ultimately leading to the development of Athenian drama), Peisistratos remained popular.

-He was followed by his sons, and with the subsequent growth of Athenian democracy, the title "tyrant" took on its familiar negative connotations.
-The murder of Peisistratos' son, the tyrant Hipparchus by Aristogeiton and Harmodios in Athens in 514 BC, and were referred to since as the "tyrannicides" (i.e., of killers of tyrants).
+He was followed by his sons, and with the subsequent growth of Athenian democracy, tyrant took on its familiar negative connotations.
+In 514 BC, Peisistratos' son, the tyrant Hipparchus, was murdered in Athens by Aristogeiton and Harmodios — referred to since as the tyrannicides (tyrant killers).
 In 510 Hippias, the brother of Hipparchus, was expelled by a combination of intrigue, exile and Spartan arms.
 The anti-tyrannical attitude became especially prevalent in Athens after 508 BC, when Cleisthenes reformed the political system so that it resembled demokratia.
 Hippias (Peisistratos' other son) offered to rule the Greeks on behalf of the Persians and provided military advice to the Persians against the Greeks.